Vyral/base-template/_posts/2018-10-26-the-reason-why-we-dont-give-exclusive-calling-rights.md

 **This is a common question because Realtors and other business owners want to know if they have a competitor that has already hired us in their city.**

-We don’t give exclusive rights to any one area and here’s the reason why.
-We’re calling based on your data, not theirs.
-We’ll certainly tell you if we’re working with someone in your industry or in your city, but **you don’t need need exclusive rights to your area if you’re working with us because you’re providing the data to us to do the calling.**
+We don’t give exclusive rights to any one area and here’s the reason why: We’re calling based on your data, not theirs.
+We’ll certainly tell you if we’re working with someone in your industry or in your city, but **you don’t need exclusive rights to your area if you’re working with us because you’re providing the data to us to do the calling.**

 {% include pullquote.html %}